Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample3.JPG)

-The books at the top as Neil Gaiman's.
+The books at the top is a Neil Gaiman's section.
 I'm not familiar with the other books but they seem to have an element of Neil Gaiman's style of paranormal/magic/sci-fi with a humorous style.

 ![alt text](Images/Book2VecSample4.JPG)